 Having played with LEDs, switches and buzzers I felt the natural next step was playing with a stepper motor or two.
-This might form part of an idea I had to create an automated stop motion animation “turn table” for rotating and photographing objects.
+Unlike conventional electric motors, stepper motors allow you to rotate the axis in precise increments.
+This makes them useful in all sorts of Raspberry Pi projects.

 - It is cheap